Supreme Court limits nationwide injunctions in birthright citizenship order

 When the courts of appeal refused to intervene while the litigation proceeded, the Trump administration asked the Supreme Court to block universal injunctions altogether.

-While Friday's decision is procedural, the issue at the center of the case is Donald Trump's long-held, but fringe view that there is no such thing as automatic citizenship for people born in the U.S. On his first day in office this year, he signed an executive order declaring that babies born in the U.S. may not be citizens if their parents were not here legally or if the parents were here legally but on a temporary basis like a work visa.
-Trump's view however is directly contradicted by a Supreme Court ruling 127 years ago — a decision that has never been disturbed, and is based on the text of 14th Amendment to the constitution.
+While Friday's decision is procedural, the issue at the center of the case is Trump's long-held, but fringe view that there is no such thing as automatic citizenship for people born in the U.S. On his first day in office this year, he signed an executive order declaring that babies born in the U.S. may not be citizens if their parents were not here legally or if the parents were here legally but on a temporary basis like a work visa.
+Trump's view, however, is directly contradicted by a Supreme Court ruling 127 years ago — a decision that has never been disturbed, and is based on the text of 14th Amendment to the Constitution.

 Copyright 2025 NPR